No products in the basket.

 Updates for walks and car tours (drives) on Guernsey, Alderney, Sark and Herm given below supplement those provided in the guidebook.
 It is vital that this Update is read in conjunction with the text of the book, but note that the Update applies only to the edition stated and not to any earlier editions.
 (If you have an older edition of this book you can “upgrade” to the latest edition at half price.)

 Information has been forwarded to us by users of the book, and Sunflower Books offers the data in good faith but cannot be held responsible for any misleading or inaccurate content in the Update.
 Unless indicated otherwise, what appears here has not been verified by the author or publisher, so please allow due caution when new or amended routes are suggested.
 Each piece of information is dated; bear in mind that some of the older observations may have since been overtaken by events or further changes.
 If, during your holiday, you are using the current edition of the guide and are able to provide any additional updating to add to this page, we will be pleased to hear from you.
-Please send information, preferably in hard copy, by post, to Sunflower Books, PO Box 115, Exeter EX2 6YU (or if you prefer, by e-mail, to firstname.lastname@example.org).
+Please send information, preferably by e-mail, to email@example.com.

 Now that Updates are online, it is possible to include colour images.
 There was insufficient space in Landscapes of Guernsey to include a photograph of the remarkable 600-year old wall painting of The Last Supper which can be seen at the Chapel of St Apolline which features in Walk 10.
 This is a detail from the painting.
 There is no charge for entry to the chapel.